textlint/textlint/docs/CONTRIBUTING.md

 ##### Versioning

-We care version number when releasing so you should not modify `version` field of `package.json`.
+We care version number while releasing packages to npm registry so you should not modify `version` field of `package.json`.
 For the record, we use [Semantic Versioning](https://semver.org/).

 - Patch release (intended to not break your lint build)
     - A bug fix to the CLI or core (including formatters)